magnofilipe/go8-replication-tool/README.md

 ## References

-[1] Sokolowski, Daniel, David Spielmann, and Guido Salvaneschi. ”The PIPr dataset of public infrastructure as code programs.”
-Proceedings of the 21st International Conference on Mining Software Repositories.
-2024.

-[2] Rahman, Akond, et al. ”Gang of eight: A defect taxonomy for infrastructure as code scripts.”
+[1] Rahman, Akond, et al. ”Gang of eight: A defect taxonomy for infrastructure as code scripts.”
 Proceedings of the ACM/IEEE 42nd International Conference on Software Engineering.
 2020.